 5. Your professional network is your greatest advantage.

 Past clients, friends-of-friends, your grandma, you name it.
 They can all potentially need your services in the future.
 Keep your social media presence active and make sure your website is up-to-date with your most current work to make sure you stay top-of-mind for when that time comes.
 And on that note...

 Do not underestimate the power of Google.
 Make sure your website follows SEO best practices so it will show up in a top position on the search results page.
 Search the services you offer and use terms a potential client might use to find you.
 If your website isn’t appearing at the top, invest in a professional listing on a credible industry site that does rank to gain more exposure and attract new clients.

 While flexibility is the main perk of full-time freelancing, the major reasons why professionals are hesitant to take the plunge are job security, low wages, and lack of benefits.
 Relying on freelance opportunities can be scary because you’re not 100% sure where your next job is coming from and how much it will pay.
-Many professionals are opting to keep their full-time or part-time employment status to retain their benefits since the future of affordable
+Many professionals are opting to keep their full-time or part-time employment status to retain their benefits since the future of affordable healthcare is unclear.

 Online platforms, such as ProductionHUB for the video and film production industry, make freelancing opportunities readily available to those looking to cut cords with corporate life.
 Other platforms, like Upwork and Freelancer.com, serve industries outside of production, including marketing, design, and web development.
 The growing popularity of freelancing is influencing more legal protection for freelancers, like New York City’s new Freelance Isn’t Free Act.
 With the right resources and preparation, it’s easy to see why so many content creators are taking advantage of the growing gig economy and going into business for themselves, despite the perceived risks of living gig-to-gig.